Marty Milbrand - Lead Vocals

 Ed Rowland - Drums

 Ed has been studying music for 25 years.
 He grew up as a classically trained trombonist and attended Edinboro University, where he fell in love with percussion instruments.
 He started playing drums in the Spirit of the Scots Marching Band's snareline.
 After some time away from music, he began studying the drum kit and played in the local hard rock band "Liter of Cola".
 After departing from LOC, he joined the Lancaster Renegade Drum Corps where he plays in the snareline.
 Ed also arranges the feature music and is the music instructor for the corps.
 Ed met Alex in the Renegade Drum Corps, and began to jam together with Black Horse, before forming the current lineup of The Noblemen.
-Influences are Jeremy Humel(formerly of Breaking Benjamin, Danny Carey(Tool), and Ray Luzier(Korn).
+Influences are Jeremy Humel(formerly of Breaking Benjamin), Jen Ledger (Skillet), and Ray Luzier(Korn).

 Dakota Jacobs - Bass